-A new city, a new house and I distinctly remember never feeling so tired the week we moved house.
-But never one to let the grass grow under my feet I quickly picked up where I left off with another job in General Practice.
+A new city, a new house, and I distinctly remember never having felt so tired as the week we moved house.
+But never one to let the grass grow under my feet, I quickly picked up where I left off with another job in General Practice.
 It was a disaster and I left after 5 months.
-Their expectations were unrealistic and they were pushing me to work more and more hours which I had made clear from the outset I did not want.
-I was out of work for several months but never one to give up I soon found another challenge working at a travel clinic and went onto a very steep learning curve.
+Their expectations were unrealistic and they were pushing me to work more and more hours, which I had made clear from the outset I did not want.
+I was out of work for several months, but never one to give up, I soon found another challenge working at a travel clinic and went onto a very steep learning curve.
 It was very draining mentally and physically.

 I had my second dose of shingles at Christmas 1994.
 I looked and felt awful; I was sent to the neurologists and tested for multiple sclerosis.
-Eventually I insisted they test me again for an under active thyroid and indeed I was correct.
-It had taken me approx. 18 months to convince them and to obtain that diagnosis and by then I believe the damage was done.
-Untreated hypothyroidism depresses the immune system hence the second dose of shingles.
-They said after I commenced treatment for the thyroid disease I would feel much better in 6 months.
+Eventually I insisted they test me again for an underactive thyroid, and indeed I was correct.
+It had taken me approximately 18 months to convince them and to obtain that diagnosis, and by then I believe the damage was done.
+Untreated hypothyroidism depresses the immune system, hence the second dose of shingles.
+They said after I commenced treatment for the thyroid disease that I would feel much better in 6 months.
 I never did, my neurological symptoms intensified, fatigue increased, sleeping was becoming a real problem.
-My memory was appalling and physically I felt so awful and even worse than when I had the cancer and under going chemotherapy and radiotherapy.
-I had shingles for the 3rd time in September 1997.
-My condition deteriorated so much that I was advised to see my cancer specialists early as against my usual 2 yearly check up and I had already been sent back to the neurologists and they declared me neurologically normal.
+My memory was appalling and physically I felt so awful and even worse than when I had the cancer and was undergoing chemotherapy and radiotherapy.
+I had shingles for the third time in September 1997.
+My condition deteriorated so much that I was advised to see my cancer specialists early, as against my usual 2 yearly check-up; I had already been sent back to the neurologists and they declared me neurologically normal.
 The cancer specialists could find no evidence of return of my cancer so effectively left me in the hands of the neurologists.

-I also had to see the Ophthalmologists after a routine eye test revealed problems with my right optic disc.
-My optician even considered a brain tumor at one point!
-It took almost 2½ years of eye clinic visits for them to ascertain I am at risk of low tension glaucoma.
-However the consultant when I finally got to see him has no time for people with M.E. and made no secret of it.
-Not a nice and particularly disappointing experience as I had worked in Ophthalmology for some 7 years when I first qualified.
+I also had to see the ophthalmologists after a routine eye test revealed problems with my right optic disc.
+My optician even considered a brain tumour at one point!
+It took almost 2½ years of eye clinic visits for them to ascertain that I am at risk of low tension glaucoma.
+However, the consultant, when I finally got to see him, had no time for people with M.E. and made no secret of it.
+It was a particularly disappointing experience, as I had worked in ophthalmology for some 7 years when I first qualified.

 My Career Effectively Ends

 I battled on vowing to learn as much about M.E. as possible myself.
 I guessed knowledge was power so I deemed myself to be in control of my own destiny.
 I needed to educate people as much as possible.
-Then without warning in early 2000 my cancer care fell through again.
+Then without warning, in early 2000 my cancer care fell through again.
 I could not believe it.
 I was effectively abandoned for the second time.
-On the same day I received more Devastating news- my mother was diagnosed with kidney cancer.
-My condition nosedived again and Mum had major surgery and recovered well but it was short lived.
-Early 2001 her disease returned and she died on the last day of May 2001 aged 68.
-Cancer is a problem in my family tree, mum’s sister died aged 54 in 1990 from oesophageal carcinoma and my maternal grandmother died aged 50 from liver cancer.
+On the same day I received more devastating news- my mother was diagnosed with kidney cancer.
+My condition nosedived again and Mum had major surgery and recovered well, but it was short lived.
+In early 2001 her disease returned and she died on the last day of May 2001, aged 68.
+Cancer is a problem in my family tree: mum’s sister died aged 54 in 1990 from oesophageal carcinoma and my maternal grandmother died aged 50 from liver cancer.
 My mother’s first cousin was diagnosed with kidney cancer in late 2004.

-I have not now worked for 8 years and I remember giving myself 3 years to get back on my feet.
+I have now not worked for 8 years, and I remember giving myself 3 years to get back on my feet.
 How naive was that?
 I have managed to muddle through 2 sessions of night school even though at times I have felt truly dreadful.
-Sept 1998 I commenced 2 years of Astrology at night school and in Sept 2000 I attempted 2 years of Reflexology.
-I could not possibly attempt any examinations practical or theoretical but at least I got out into the wide world one evening a week which I believe was good for me socially and psychologically.
-I had to be taken to class and collected and many sessions passed in a blur but I was determined not to give up.
+In September 1998 I commenced 2 years of Astrology at night school and in September 2000 I attempted 2 years of Reflexology.
+I could not possibly attempt any examinations, practical or theoretical, but at least I got out into the wide world one evening a week, which I believe was good for me socially and psychologically.
+I had to be taken to class and collected and many sessions passed in a blur, but I was determined not to give up.

 It seems from my experience at least that M.E. comes after cancer.

 I am certainly not aware of any research suggesting cancer can be a result of M.E.
-I myself have to be monitored closely for further malignancy primarily as a result of treatment and though this is lessening over time.
+I myself have to be monitored closely for further malignancy, primarily as a result of treatment, though this is lessening over time.
 My main risk now is breast cancer as a result of the chest radiation.
-I have annual mammograms and count myself lucky to live in an area which has a well respected Breast Institute.
-I am seeing my cancer specialist every 6 months after having abdominal problems in 2001/2002.
-They discovered not only did I have numerous gallstones (as a result of the chemotherapy and hormone replacement therapy) plus a benign small lesion on my left kidney.
-The result was I had to have my gallbladder removed early 2002 and the general anaesthetic resulted in the M.E. deteriorating markedly.
+I have annual mammograms and count myself lucky to live in an area which has a well-respected Breast Institute.
+I am seeing my cancer specialist every 6 months, after having abdominal problems in 2001/02.
+They discovered that not only did I have numerous gallstones (as a result of the chemotherapy and hormone replacement therapy), but also a benign small lesion on my left kidney.
+The result was that I had to have my gallbladder removed in early 2002, and the general anaesthetic resulted in the M.E. deteriorating markedly.
 It also seems that in 1984 I was wrongly staged for my lymphoma.
-A lesion was discovered in my spleen which appears to be scar tissue from the lymphoma and treatment.
+A lesion was discovered in my spleen; it appears this is scar tissue from the lymphoma and treatment.
 It seems I did extremely well as my deemed early disease back in 1984 was actually a stage further on and reasonably advanced.

-I hope this account gives people hope that you can survive cancer and just maybe that experience has enabled me to accept and find an inner peace with my own experience of M.E. a little sooner than average.
-Once I learned to adapt to my limitations and stopped being so hard on myself and my inner peace became more attainable.
-Sure there are days when I become very frustrated but I have realised that the world tends to judge for what you are rather than who you are.
+I hope this account gives people hope that you can survive cancer, and just maybe that experience has enabled me to accept and find an inner peace with my own experience of M.E. a little sooner than average.
+Once I learned to adapt to my limitations and stopped being so hard on myself, my inner peace became more attainable.
+Sure there are days when I become very frustrated, but I have realised that the world tends to judge you for what you are rather than who you are.
 I deem that to be their problem and I rise above it.

-One of the saddest aspects of M.E. is I have experienced a complete withdrawal of some so called friends.
-Also my previous colleagues in the nursing profession have completely distanced themselves.
+One of the saddest aspects of M.E. is that I have experienced a complete withdrawal of some so-called friends.
+Also, my previous colleagues in the nursing profession have completely distanced themselves.
 Not one person keeps in touch.
-I know I am not alone in this experience but I think it is terribly sad that a so called ‘caring profession’ seems to care the least.
-On a more positive note through this condition I have been privileged to meet some truly inspirational like minded souls battling daily with the same issues.
-Lazy people in my view do not experience this unfortunate, debilitating condition despite the media sometimes trying to suggest otherwise.
+I know I am not alone in this experience, but I think it is terribly sad that a so called ‘caring profession’ seems to care the least.
+On a more positive note, through this condition I have been privileged to meet some truly inspirational like-minded souls battling daily with the same issues.
+Lazy people in my view do not experience this unfortunate, debilitating condition, despite the media sometimes trying to suggest otherwise.

 My personal mantra is “never give up, accept your limitations but always strive to do your best”.